stanford-oval/genie-toolkit/doc/thingpedia-device-intro.md

 the authentication data, but you need a way to obtain it at first.

-The way it is handled is through the `auth` field in the _manifest file_, which describes the device metadata in ThingPedia and is used to generate the UI show in ThingEngine.
+The way it is handled is through the `auth` field in the _manifest file_, which describes the device metadata in Thingpedia and is used to generate the UI show in ThingEngine.
 The manifest will be described in more detail later.

 Three ways to do authentication are supported: